I Just Want To Run Away: Reasons For Running Away And The Answer To The Desire To Run

 Another primary reason that children run away has to do with sexual orientation or preference.
 Children who identify as LGBTQIA+ can face unique challenges as they grow up.
 In some cases, the parent may kick the child out of the home for the way that they identify.
 In much worse cases, abuse may be involved.
 In any event, it creates an unsafe environment for a child who is merely exploring themselves and trying to figure out who they are.

-Adults who want to run away
+Adults who desire or want to run away

 Getty/Xavier Lorenzo